MatthiasKainer/draft-article/README.md

 Having a good understanding of the choices of Some versus None will help us later, though, and is necessary to keep in mind.

-In our javascript example, the code insofar will return:
+In our JavaScript example, the code insofar will return:

 ```sh
 [